Eastern Lapland 3410

 One of the benefits of Metsähallitus' angling permit is that it covers the entire family and it allows you to troll using eight rods.

 When purchasing an angling permit for an adult, the customer can choose between a validity period of 24 hours, 7 days or a calendar year.
 The angling permit prices are as follows:

 |Permit validity||Permit price|

 |7 days||15 €|

 |Calendar year||25 €|

-This permits allows the entire family to fish with one permit.
-In this context, a family consists of children under 18 years of age and their parents/legal guardians as well as married and common-law couples.
+An adult permit allows the entire family to fish with one permit.
+A family consists of children under 18 years of age and their parents/legal guardians as well as married and common-law couples.

 weekdays from 9 AM to 4 PM.

 With the Eräluvat app, you can purchase angling permits easily and quickly.
 You can pay with a debit or credit card.
 Read the instructions for using the app.